2023 Best Communication & Journalism Schools in Illinois

 Top 10 Best Communication & Journalism Schools

 Our analysis found Northwestern University to be the best school for communication and journalism students who want to pursue a degree in Illinois.
-Located in the city of Evanston, Northwestern is a private not-for-profit college with a very large student population.
+Located in the small city of Evanston, Northwestern is a private not-for-profit school with a fairly large student population.

 On average, communication and journalism graduates from Northwestern take out $16,622 in student loans while working on their degree.
 This translates to an average monthly loan payment of $842, based on a 10-year repayment plan.

 A rank of #2 on this year’s list means University of Illinois at Urbana-Champaign is a great place for communication and journalism students.
-Located in the city of Champaign, UIUC is a public school with a fairly large student population.
+Located in the small city of Champaign, UIUC is a public school with a very large student population.

 Communication & Journalism majors at UIUC take out an average of $19,725 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $306.

-You’ll be in good company if you decide to attend Illinois Media School-Chicago Campus.
-It ranked #3 on our 2023 Best Communication & Journalism Schools in Illinois list.
+Out of the 26 schools in Illinois that were part of this year’s ranking, Illinois Media School-Chicago Campus landed the # 3 spot on the list.
 Illinois Media School-Chicago Campus is a fairly small private for-profit school located in the large city of Chicago.

 The average amount in student loans that communication and journalism majors at Illinois Media School-Chicago Campus take out is $12,667.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $105.